nightwatchjs/nightwatch-docs/guide/using-nightwatch/using-nightwatch.md

 Assertions are also automatically retried using the same mechanism as for implicit waiting on finding elements.

-In the example above there are four assertions: `waitForElementVisible`, `assert.atitleContains`, `assert.visible` on two separate elements, and `assert.containsText`.
+In the example above there are four assertions: `waitForElementVisible`, `assert.titleContains`, `assert.visible` on two separate elements, and `assert.containsText`.

 Assertions and their status (pass/fail) are displayed in the terminal.
 Commands (such as `setValue` or `url`) are only shown in the verbose output.